NetSys/ups/README.md

 - Results directory: ns-allinone-2.35/ns-2.35/tcl/ex/ups/fqcodel-results/

 Please contact me at radhika @ eecs dot berkeley dot edu
 - if you would like to run experiments under more scenarios as done in the paper.
-We can send you the workloads and topologies we used, along with further instructions.
+I can send you the required workloads and topologies, along with further instructions.
 - if you happen to find a bug!
 - if you have any other questions